8 Best places to snorkel in cozumel

 Dive: Avoid

-El Cielo has had many names, El Cielo reef, starfish beach, are the most popular but it likely is not what you expect it to be for snorkeling.
+El Cielo has had many names, El Cielo reef, starfish sandbar, are the most popular but it likely is not what you expect it to be for snorkeling.
 Not a reef or a beach, still it’s the second big disagreement between marketing info and real travelers.
 Here is the truth.

 Access Boat only